biocompute-objects/GW-SMHS-BIOC6223/Further research documents/README.md

   * **assignee**: "Janisha Patel"
   * **milestone**: "Further Research"

   2. If there were tools not found in HIVE or CGC, draft individual emails to them respectively with this information.
-In the format of "I am a graduate student in George Washington University.......I have created a BCO for x publication, and the following tools in the workflow were not found in the platform."
+In the format of "I am a graduate  student in George Washington University taking x class.......I have created a BCO for x publication, and the following tools in the workflow were not found in the platform.
+My instructor, via Dennis has instructed me to provide this feedback.
+Thank you"

 # Deliverables